-- The approach to advertising job vacancies has been altered to optimise spending on advertising through agencies such as TES (formerly Times Education Supplement) and the DfE Teaching Vacancies website. - The Trust has benchmarked energy costs and considered short and medium term deals using comparative data from an energy broker. - The Trust has opted to procure insurance via the London Borough of Sutton having evaluated the Risk Protection Arrangement as an alternative. - INSET costs across the Trust have been reduced through shared training & development activities, including the Trust Staff Conference in February 2020 and the Outstanding Teacher Programme. - The Trust has stopped contracts that are no longer required (for example, memberships of educational forums, IT licences), run print-photocopy contracts beyond their planned lifecycle (to maximise costs avoided) and procured a more cost effective broadband suppliers. - Where possible, the schools in the Trust have consolidated and simplified their systems, focussing on simplifying communication systems, student reporting and making more use of texting and emails. - 3.
-Extra sources of income (albeit these have been adversely affected by COVID during 2019-20) - All three schools actively support local sport and community groups by hiring out school facilities during the weekend and evening.
-The income is used to maintain the facilities and improve the resources for our students and hirers. - All three schools are also supported by voluntary donations from parents.
+- The cleaning, catering, HR contract, legal retainer contract, health & safety contract, financial software and auditor services have been procured and managed centrally and at a lower cost to the individual schools. - The approach to advertising job vacancies has been altered to optimise spending on advertising through agencies such as TES (formerly Times Education Supplement) and the DfE Teaching Vacancies website. - The Trust has benchmarked energy costs and considered short and medium term deals using comparative data from an energy broker.
+This will remain under pressure & closely monitored for 2021-22. - The Trust has opted to procure insurance via the London Borough of Sutton having evaluated the Risk Protection Arrangement as an alternative. - INSET costs across the Trust have been carefully prioritised and managed through shared training & development activities, including the Outstanding Teacher Programme. - The Trust has stopped contracts that are no longer required (for example, memberships of educational forums, IT licences), run print-photocopy contracts beyond their planned lifecycle (to maximise costs avoided) and procured a more cost effective broadband suppliers. - Where possible, the schools in the Trust have consolidated and simplified their systems, focussing on simplifying Microsoft 365 platforms, such as MS Teams, MS SharePoint and communication systems. - 3.
+Extra sources of income (albeit these have been adversely affected by COVID during 2020-21) - All three schools actively support local sport and community groups by hiring out school facilities during the weekend and evening.
+The income is used to maintain the facilities and improve the resources for our students and hirers.
+In autumn 2021, the Trust tendered a contract to outsource this activity in order to maximise income. - All three schools are also supported by voluntary donations from parents.